S&P 500 gains 1% as tech shares rally, Treasury yields fall

 Late in New York, the dollar index fell 0.491%, with the euro down 0.01% to $1.2225.

-The bounces in cryptocurrencies came after crypto backers such as Ark Invest’s Cathie Wood and Tesla’s Elon Musk indicated their support on Wednesday.
+The bounces in cryptocurrencies came after crypto backers such as Ark Invest's (ARKK.P) Cathie Wood and Tesla's Elon Musk indicated their support on Wednesday. read more

 Concerns over tighter regulation in China and unease over the extent of leveraged positions in the cryptocurrency world had caused this week's big selloff.